- The Enterprise

 Another election bill would create a public financing mechanism for General Assembly campaigns, and another would close the LLC loophole in campaign finance laws that allows a company with multiple subsidiaries to donate the maximum amount for each subsidiary, in effect multiplying the total amount given by a single donor.

-And, there is a bill to increase penalties for distribution of fraudulent information to voters, one to require more extensive reporting from precincts on absentee and provisional ballots, and one to conduct elections by mail.
+There is a bill to increase penalties for distribution of fraudulent information to voters, one to require more extensive reporting from precincts on absentee and provisional ballots, and one to conduct elections by mail.

 There are also two bills to study the redistricting process — one introduced by Republicans and one with co-sponsors from both parties.